jonelantha/gatsby-s3-action/README.md

 - Fast - uses AWS Cli commands for mass file operations which only create/modify files as needed.
 - Suitable for hosting with or without CloudFront.
 If a CloudFront distribution is specified then it will be invalidated after deployment.

 Please read the notes on the [AWS Setup](#aws-setup) below.

 For a full step by step guide for setting up from scratch please take a look at [GitHub Actions powered Gatsby AWS how-to guide](https://blog.elantha.com/gatsby-s3-cloudfront/).

-### TL;DR - quick recipes

-#### S3 Static Hosting, no CloudFront
+### QUICK RECIPE: S3 Static Hosting, no CloudFront

 ```yml
 name: Deploy